LokiCode-Inc/deploy-request/hardhat/README.md

 2. Edit the [deploy-request script](scripts/deploy-request.ts) (follow the instructions at the top of that file).
 3. Run `npx hardhat run scripts/deploy-request.ts`.
 4. Go to your project on Loki.code's website to review the deploy request.

-For a more detailed guide, check out our [docs](https://docs.lokicode.app/make-a-deploy-request).